HAESOL87/TIC.TAC.TOE./readme.md

 ## **Future Upgrade Plan:**

-Make the game compatible with other browsers using viewport.
+Make the game compatible with other browsers.

 ## **Lesson Learned:**

-Better understanding of how to use CSS.
-When positioning your elements start with the big ones and narrow it down.
+- When positioning your elements start with the big ones and narrow it down.
+- Utilize chrome developer tools to observe behavior.
+- Create better testing environment and procedures.
+- Time management / Project management : Set priorities and make development decisions as the project flows.